 The Written Call Option granted FSC II the right to purchase up to 31.25% of our equity investment in Eastport Holdings, LLC.
-The Written Call Option has a strike price of \$1.5 million and a termination date of August 31, 2018.
-The fair value of the Written Call Option, which has been treated as a derivative liability and is recorded in the financial statement line item Written Call Option at fair value in our consolidated statements of assets and liabilities, was approximately \$6.8 million and \$2.7 million as of December 31, 2017 and 2016, respectively.
+The Written Call Option had a strike price of \$1.5 million and a termination date of August 31, 2018.
+On August 27, 2018, FSC II exercised its option at a strike price of \$1.5 million.
+The fair value of the Written Call Option, which had been treated as a derivative liability and recorded in the financial statement line item Written Call Option at fair value in our consolidated statements of assets and liabilities, was approximately \$0.0 million and \$6.8 million as of December 31, 2018 and 2017, respectively.
 For purposes of determining the fair value of the Written Call Option, we calculated the difference in the fair value of the underlying equity investment in Eastport Holdings, LLC and the strike price of the Written Call Option, or intrinsic value.
-The time value of the Written Call Option as of December 31, 2017 and 2016 was determined to be insignificant.
-The Written Call Option is classified as a Level 3 financial instrument.
-The Written Call Option was the only option contract granted by us during the year ended December 31, 2016, and the Written Call Option remained outstanding as of December 31, 2017.
+The Written Call Option was classified as a Level 3 financial instrument.